 Google alerts for business

-In this blog, we’re going to give you an overview of what Google alerts are, why they’re a really useful tool for your business, and give you some tips for setting up your own alerts.
+In this blog, we’re going to give you an overview of what Google alerts are.
+We’ll show you why they’re a really useful tool for your business and give you some tips for setting them up.

 What are Google alerts?

 Google alerts are a free tool that you can use to get a better understanding of the conversations that are happening about your business online.